hansemannn/iOS-NFC-Example/README.md

         // Add the new messages to our found messages self.nfcMessages.append(messages)

-        // Reload our table-view to display the new data-set self.tableView.reloadData()
+        // Reload our table-view on the main-thread to display the new data-set DispatchQueue.main.async {
+            self.tableView.reloadData()
+        }
     }
 }
 ```